distribution/distribution/doc/spec/api.md

 ### Scope

-This specification covers the URL layout and protocols of the interaction between docker registry and docker core.
-This will affect the docker core registry API and the rewrite of docker-registry.
-Docker registry implementations may implement other API endpoints, but they are not covered by this specification.
+This specification covers the URL layout and protocol interaction between Docker Registry and Docker core.
+This will affect the Docker core registry API and the rewrite of docker-registry.
+Docker Registry implementations may implement other API endpoints, but these are not covered by this specification.

 This includes the following features: